tiy-houston-q4-rails/day-27/README.md

 * Make an array of your favorite movies or books or bands.
 Have at least 4 values.
-* Make a hash of information about yourself.
+* Make a object of information about yourself.
 Have at least 4 keys+values
-* Use .each to loop through the array of hashes and print only one property of the hash -- using core JavaScript For example { title: "Gone with the Wind" } loop through and print only the [:title]
+* Use .each to loop through the array of objects and log only one property of the hash -- using core JavaScript For example { title: "Gone with the Wind" } loop through and print only the .title

 Use Underscore for below